zetifinance/main-website-2023-fork/content/pages/careers.md

             vehicles by making it simple as paying for a utility.
 We’re with our customers every step of the way.
     columns: Four
+  - type: vacancies
+    intro:
+      heading: Current Vacancies
+      rich_editor: We’re always on the lookout for talent so if you don’t see anything feel free to send us your CV to careers@zeti.group
 seo:
   ogimage: /img/henlo-cover.png
 ---